USE CODE "RACE20" FOR 20% OFF ORDERS OVER $45

 As the go-to destination for creatives and cyclists alike, acknowledging the remarkable origins of sport can be awe-inspiring.
 While it's difficult to pick a favorite race, we wanted to highlight the inspiration behind a few of our favorite Spring Classic Tees.

-Fingers crossed, the 2021 Spring Classics Tour is set to take place without any issues.
+Fingers crossed, the 2021 Paris-Roubaix will take place without any issues.
 Unlike other classic races, spring races are distinguished by wildly unforgiving terrain and intimately troublesome cobblestone roads.
 Luckily, for us viewers, big teams can’t dull the excitement by holding back to limit their losses.
 The terrain, aggressive spirit, and unforgiving spring weather should make for a spectacular display you won’t want to miss.

 One of the most exciting Spring Classic races following the Strade Bianche and Tour of Flanders is Paris-Roubaix.
 Coined ‘Hell of the North’, this murderous one-day race starts in the Paris area and finishes in Roubaix near the Belgium border.
 Paris-Roubaix is one of the oldest races on the ‘Monuments’ calendar.
 It was first run in 1896, created by two Roubaix textile designers Théodore Vienne and Maurice Perez.

 Since its inception, brief pauses in racing took place during both world wars and then in 2020 due to the Covid-19 pandemic.
-As a staple stop on the UCI tour, the 2021 edition is set for Sunday, April 11th.
 For the first time, the 2021 Paris-Roubaix will include a women's race which is a welcomed addition to the iconic race.

 The race itself includes 30 sectors of pavé or 54.5km of cobblestone, which is roughly a fifth of the entire race.
 Astoundingly, the Paris-Roubaix cobblestone route adds a level of increased difficulty even compared to the Tour of Flanders and Ghent-Wevelgem.